StephanHausberg/fav_py_visualization/README.md

 # fav_py_visualization
 This repo features my favorite visualization made with Python.

-You will the following visualization techniques and examples:
+You will find the following visualization techniques and examples:

 <table width="100%" spacing="2" padding="2" BORDER="0">
   <TR>